What you need to know about bowel cancer screening, as Andrew Lansley is diagnosed

 You’re much more likely to get the disease if you’re over 60, so the current NHS ‘bowel scope’ test is only offered to people aged 55 and over, and only once.

-However the screening – involving a camera tube inserted through the rectum and into the bowel – was intended to be rolled out across England by the end of 2016, but it’s not reached everyone yet.
+The screening – involving a camera tube inserted through the rectum and into the bowel – was intended to be rolled out across England by the end of 2016, but it’s not reached everyone yet.
 Lansley says cuts in 2014 “wrongly” imposed by the Treasury, has affected the delivery of the programme and that “a lack of endoscopists and difficulties with IT” means it’s currently only available to 50% of the population.

 Lansley himself would have been called in for earlier screening had bowel scope been fully implemented across the country, and his cancer could have been detected earlier.
 He says he was “lucky” that his cancer was spotted, but that people should not have to rely on luck for a diagnosis.